grisov/NVDA_Volume_Adjustment/README.md

 ## Quick switching between audio output devices
 To switch the output of all NVDA sounds to the next available audio device, simply press NVDA+Windows+PageUp.
 And to return to the previous audio device, use NVDA+Windows+PageDown.
+In addition, to quickly switch the NVDA audio output to the selected audio device, you can use the NVDA+Windows+ function keys from F1.

 ## Add-on settings panel
 The following options allows to flexibly adjust the behavior of the add-on and the list of audio resources to switch between them.